Gaelcholáiste Reachrann: Sport

-Gaelcholáiste Reachrann has a proud sporting tradition, fielding teams in Gaelic Football, Hurling, Camogie, Soccer, Basketball, Badminton and Frisbee.
+Gaelcholáiste Reachrann fields teams in Gaelic football, hurling, camogie, soccer, basketball, and badminton.

 In January 2020, one of the school's students played on the Irish U18 football team in an international friendly against Australia, where the Irish team won 2-0.

 In 2016, Reachrann won both the Dublin and Leinster Gaelic Football championships, however, the team lost the All-Ireland final by 4 points to Mayo's St. Joseph's C.C.

-In May 2013, Reachrann became the Dublin Hurling champions, after defeating Coolmine Community School 4-5 to 3-5 in the Dublin Schools Juvenile Hurling final.
+In May 2013, Reachrann became the Dublin hurling champions, after defeating Coolmine Community School 4-5 to 3-5 in the Dublin Schools Juvenile Hurling final.

 In February 2024, the school’s boy’s Senior Gaelic Football team won the Dublin Senior “C” championship for the first time in their history, defeating Coláiste Cois Life in the final on a scoreline of 4-11 to 1-9.
 They were beaten in the Leinster final by Mercy College, Ballymahon.

-On 27th of January 2025, the senior football team retained their Dublin “C” title by defeating St. Mac Dara’s on a scoreline of 3-5 to 1-6.
-The team again progressed to the Leinster Final, this time to face O’Carolan’s of Nobber on 7th of February.
+On 27 January 2025, the senior football team retained their Dublin “C” title by defeating St. Mac Dara’s on a scoreline of 3-5 to 1-6.
+The team again progressed to the Leinster final, this time to face O’Carolan’s of Nobber on 7 February 2025.
 Gaelcholáiste Reachrann triumphed on a scoreline of 2-7 to 0-11 to become Leinster Champions for the first time in their history at “C” level.